 General guidelines for cervical cancer screening recommend:

-Initial Screening.
-Women should begin to have Pap tests at age 21 regardless of whether or not they have been sexually active.
+Initial Screening: Women should begin to have Pap tests at age 21 regardless of whether or not they have been sexually active.
 Women under age 21 should not be screened.

-Women Ages 65 and Older.
-Women age 65 and older no longer need Pap tests as long as they have had regular Pap tests with normal results.
+Women Ages 65 and Older: Women age 65 and older no longer need Pap tests as long as they have had regular Pap tests with normal results.
 Women who have been diagnosed with pre-cancer should continue to receive regular screenings.

-How Pap Test Results Are Reported
+Pap Test Results

 The cells viewed in a cervical smear sample are classified on a scale representing the spectrum of cell changes from normal to cancerous.
 The Pap test is first characterized as either normal or abnormal.

 - ASC-US.
 Atypical squamous cells of undetermined significance (ASC-US) are the lowest risk abnormal cells and are very often not pre-cancerous.
-Women with ASC-US need to have a repeat Pap test in 6 - 12 months and the doctor may also recommend a HPV test and possibly colposcopy.
+Women with ASC-US need to have a repeat Pap test in 6 to 12 months and the doctor may also recommend a HPV test and possibly colposcopy.

-Squamous Intraepithelial Lesions (SILs).
-Squamous intraepithelial lesions (SILs) are classified as either low-grade (LGSIL) or high-grade (HGSIL).
+Squamous Intraepithelial Lesions (SILs): SILs are classified as either low-grade (LGSIL) or high-grade (HGSIL).
 High-grade SILs are more serious than low-grade SILs, and need to be treated because they can develop into invasive cancer.
-Pap tests can identify the presence of SILs but not their grade.
-All patients with SILs should undergo colposcopy.
+Pap tests can suggest the presence of SILs but not their grade.
+Women with SILs discovered through a Pap test should undergo colposcopy.
 A colposcopy can determine whether SILs are high-grade or low-grade and whether treatment is required.